Code-Institute-Submissions/artontray-PROJECT3/README.md

 - Functions
 - Object-Oriented programming
 - Data structures
+- API keys

-The main objective is to demonstrate competency in Python whilst proposing coding an simple game.
+The main objective is to demonstrate competency in Python whilst proposing to code a simple game.

 # Le Juste Prix